songdaopi/grok3_api/README.md

 grok3_api -token your_secret_token
 ```

-Then the OpenAI-compatible API can be accessed through `http://127.0.0.1:8180/v1`.
+Then the OpenAI-compatible API endpoints can be accessed through `http://127.0.0.1:8180/v1`.

 ## Configuration

-You can configure the client using command-line flags or environment variables.
+You can configure this tool using command-line flags, environment variables or the request body.

 ### Command-Line Flags